VisH317/store-assistant/README.md

  * Next.JS for the desktop app:
    * Initialize the app ✅
    * Setup the prisma schema ✅
-   * Setup TRPC for the REST API to interface with the prisma schema
+   * Setup TRPC for the REST API to interface with the prisma schema (get all stores for a user and create a new store with the data, prompt updating) ✅
    * Setup the landing page
    * Authentication
    * Form for signing up
    * Updating form